Edie L. Greene, Ph.D.

 Legal decision-making, beliefs about causes and consequences of crime, eyewitness memory, psychological issues in elder law

-PSY 3000 - Honors Seminar I
+- PSY 3000 - Honors Seminar I

-PSY 4000 - Honors Seminar II
+- PSY 4000 - Honors Seminar II

-Professor Greene has co-authored four editions of a leading textbook in psychology and law, Psychology and the Legal System, published by Thomson/Wadsworth.
+Professor Greene has co-authored five editions of a leading textbook in psychology and law, Psychology and the Legal System, published by Thomson/Wadsworth.
 She is also co-author of Determining Damages: The Psychology of Jury Awards, published by the American Psychological Association, and The Jury Under Fire: Myth, Controversy, and Reform, published by Oxford University Press.

 Dr. Greene makes presentations on psychological aspects of the legal system to judges and attorneys, consults with attorneys on issues related to eyewitness memory and jury decision making, and has served as expert witness in state, federal, and military courts.